hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/project.md

 I have been crocheting for a few years now, and as I have gotten more advanced, I have run into a frustrating problem.
-When I am following a crochet pattern and I want to make changes that are differnet to the pattern, it is difficult to keep track of these changes.
+When I am following a crochet pattern and I want to make steps that are different to the pattern, it is difficult to keep track of these changes.
 Additionally, when I have created my own crochet patterns, I have really struggled to keep track of the steps that I have taken.
-Writing down the steps in my notes app, it gets confusing very quickly!
+Writing down the steps in my notes app, I get confused very quickly!

-These concerns made me think about the greater problems within crochet pattern creation.
-I want to help people who are creating crochet patterns, or editing already existing patterns, to have a smooth process in which they can create documents that contain crochet patterns.
+These concerns made me think about the greater problems within crochet pattern writing.
+I want to help people who are writing crochet patterns, or editing already existing patterns, to have a smooth process in which they can create documents that contain crochet patterns.
-Currently, someone creating a pattern must use a text editor, like Microsoft Word, that is not created with crochet pattern creation in mind.
+Currently, someone writing a pattern must use a text editor, like Microsoft Word, that is not created with crochet pattern creation in mind.
 Then, when someone purchases a crochet pattern, they typically recieve a PDF.
 Because PDFs can't be directly edited by the user, if someone wants to make changes to the crochet pattern, they must keep track of them in